CityPulse/Resource-Manager/README.md

 CP_Resourcemanagement
 =====================

-This is the Resource Management by the EU project CityPulse.
-For now only the code is uploaded into this repository.
-Further documentation will come later.

-The purpose of the Resource Management is to manage Data Wrappers, which are able to fetch observation from Smart City data sources.

--new

 The Resource Management componentis responsible for managing all Data Wrappers.
 During runtime an application developer or the CityPulse framework operator can deploy new Data Wrappers to include data from new data streams.
 The folder "wrapper_dev" contains examplary Data Wrappers for traffic and parking data of the city of Aarhus, Denmark as well as weather, air quality and incidents of the city of Brasov, Romania.
 The Resource Management component can be used for the following types of scenarios:
 * Fetch live stream data via one or more Data wrappers